 In other situations, a relative who is either disinherited by a will or who receives a smaller inheritance than they may have expected may contest a will.
 Wills can be contested if the person making them lacked the ability to understand the will when they made it or if the will was made while the person making it was under the influence of a third party.

 If you are dealing with a contested estate administration, our attorneys will investigate the allegations, find documents and witnesses that support your position, and fight for your rights in court.

 Contact Our Probate Administration Lawyers

 Our experienced probate attorneys are available to guide you through the administration of your loved one’s estate.
 Contact the St. Charles lawyers of Flesner Wentzel.
 Call us at 636-442-4529.
-Consultations are free, and we offer flexible payment plans.
+We offer flexible payment plans.
 Se habla Español.